 When I sold BetterEdit.com in 2007 the contract I signed with the buyer included a ‘non-compete’ clause with a 24-month expiry.
 This meant I could not start up another online editing business for two years, which was fine by me.

 However, the non-compete clause also meant I could not teach a course about how I built the business, revealing how others could leverage what I call the ‘Services Arbitrage’ business model.
 This was something I had wanted to do for many years, but yet again it would have to wait for at least two more years.

 By the time 2009 rolled around after the non-compete period ended, I was knee deep teaching three other programs on blogging and membership sites, so I was not in a position to create another new course.

-To put it simply, to arbitrage means making money as a middle-person in a transaction.
+To put it simply, to arbitrage in the context of this business model means to make money as a middle-person in a transaction delivering a service.

 There are countless other examples today of Service Arbitrage businesses, offering services like transcriptions, podcast editing, video creation, content writing, copywriting, legal services, graphic design, audio production and many others.

 There are also some very big companies that use the Services Arbitrage model, for example, Uber, which is a multi-billion dollar company.
 Uber offers transportation services and hires contract drivers to deliver the service.
 They charge the client a fee, take a percentage as their revenue and then pay the driver the remaining money.

 A Business That Grows Without Your Work Load Growing With It

 I came up with the idea for an editing ‘arbitrage’ business after researching business models.